d8m18n/wfd_astra_child_theme/README.md

 * CSS processed through [PostCSS PresetEnv](https://preset-env.cssdb.org/)
 * CSS linting using Stylelint using the [@10up/stylelint-config](https://github.com/10up/stylelint-config) rules, mainly due to their use of PostCss PresetEnv.
 * php linting using [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) and the WordPress coding standards ( installed by Composer ).

+## To do
+* Create more efficient settings option for webpack
+* Color picker and block color options
+* async loading of js